 The Arctic National Wildlife Refuge is one of the last truly wild landscapes left on the planet — essential habitat for caribou, polar bears, and more than 200 species of birds that migrate through all 50 states and six continents.

 Yet Congress and the White House are moving quickly to open this pristine landscape to drilling for fossil fuels.
 The result would be irreversible damage to the Refuge, with a destructive ripple effect on bird populations around the globe.

 Even in South Carolina, we'd feel the impact.
 Birds that nest in the Refuge migrate to our state for the winter.
 From the great Tundra Swans to smaller ducks, sparrows, and sandpipers, South Carolina and the Arctic Refuge share an intricate web of avian life.

-Shorebirds, for example, have declined 70% on average since the 1970s.
+Shorebirds, for example, have declined 70 percent on average since the 1970s.
 Shorebirds that breed in the Arctic, including the federally–threatened Red Knot and Semipalmated Sandpiper, are among the hardest hit.
 Ensuring a future for shorebirds in South Carolina requires protection all along their migratory routes — especially in the Arctic.

-  The Arctic Refuge may be a hemisphere away, but the issues it raises hit very close to home.
+The Arctic Refuge may be a hemisphere away, but the issues it raises hit awfully close to home.
 As artist and ornithologist David Sibley says in this lovely video, “If you care about the birds in your neighborhood, and the health of the ecosystems in the Lower 48, protecting the Arctic National Wildlife Refuge is essential.”